Alex-II/Alex-II.github.io/FirstImpressionsInGoLang_ErrorHandling.md

 #### A Technological Solution to a Cultural Problem?
 In the end, I wonder if Go is trying to address a deficiency in the user of the langauge: poor error handling.

 It seems to me that Exceptions are just a tool, and if you use it poorly, you'll get poor results.

-In the same way, Go's error handling is also just a methodology, and if used improperly, you'll get poor results.
+In the same vein, Go's error handling is also just a methodology, and if used improperly, you'll still get poor results.

 Go's error handling doesn't really force the careless programmer to do anything, except flood `return err` everywhere (or just not check for errors at all) and only handle errors when something breaks, just like they would with exceptions.